Sign Up Bonus Credit Cards

 Make Your Sign Up Bonus Work For You

-Want to get more back from your credit card?
-If you’re thinking of applying for a rewards card, one of the easiest ways to get more from your rewards is to choose a card with a sign up bonus.
-With this chunk of points in hand, you could take a trip or indulge in a spending spree.
-And, while you will have to consider factors such as the offer’s minimum spend requirement, the right sign up bonus could provide you some serious value.
+One of the easiest ways to get more from a new rewards credit card is to choose one with big sign up bonus points.
+And, while you will have to consider factors such as the offer’s minimum spend requirement, the right sign up bonus could provide some serious value.

 Credit Cards with a Sign Up Bonus

-In some cases, cardholders may have to spend a certain amount each month over a specified number of months.
+1. You may have to spend a certain amount each month over a specified number of months:

 Example: Within the first three months from card approval, Ash must spend $1,000 on her card to receive 20,000 bonus points each month.
 If she spends $1,000 each month for three months, she will receive 60,000 bonus points in total.
 If she only spends $1,000 each month for two months, her bonus points total will be 40,000.